jeroennoten/Laravel-AdminLTE/README.md

 - __`right_sidebar_theme`__

-  Changes the theme of the right sidebar, the following options available: `dark` & `light`.
+  Changes the theme of the right sidebar, the following options are available: `dark` & `light`.

 - __`right_sidebar_slide`__